-Press ENTER on the IR Keypad (or keyboard).
+Press OK/ENTER on the panel's keypad, IR Keypad (or keyboard).
 You must now input your unique customer access code (supplied with the panel).
 You have unlimited attempts but if code entry is not started within 10 seconds then the panel will revert back to it's default screen.
 While entering the code you are allowed up to 5 seconds between key presses.